Freeze brand: Coolant

-A liquid coolant—typically either liquid nitrogen (−196 °C, 77ºK, −320 °F) or 99% ethanol chilled with dry ice (−72°C, 201ºK, −98°F)—is used to bring the brand head down to its working temperature in an appropriately insulating container.
+A liquid coolant—typically either liquid nitrogen (−196 °C, 77ºK, −320 °F) or 99% ethanol chilled with dry ice (−72 °C, 201ºK, −98 °F)—is used to bring the brand head down to its working temperature in an appropriately insulating container.
 Other coolants historically used with dry ice have included acetone, isopropanol, methanol, gasoline, kerosene and jet fuel.
 There is some anecdotal evidence that the lower viscosity of chilled acetone makes for whiter brands, presumably through better heat conduction.

 Experimental work has also been carried out using the direct application of coolants to an animal's skin.
 Freons 12, 21, 22 and 31 have all been evaluated as direct coolants, either as a spray or a slushy mixture of freon ice and liquid.
 Freons were chosen because they can be bought in pressurized cans that produce cryogenic temperatures when vented.
-This convenience was desirable aboard ship or amid pinniped colonies to tag sea mammals for scientific study.
+This convenience was desirable aboard a ship or amid pinniped colonies to tag sea mammals for scientific study.
 Direct freezing with CFCs proved cumbersome and difficult to control, requiring custom masks to form an intentional pattern.
 The method has largely been abandoned since the Vienna Convention.

 Cryogenic alcohol baths readily absorb water from atmospheric humidity, producing slush.
 This slush is a poor conductor of heat and will ruin brands.
 If alcohol baths are to be used for a series of brandings the alcohol must be replaced every two hours from a fresh 99% supply.
 This hygroscopic phenomenon was the original impetus to seek non-water soluble coolants such as kerosene and jet fuel during the technique's development.
-However even these hydrocarbons became waterlogged and thick after two days of use.
+However, even these hydrocarbons became waterlogged and thick after two days of use.
 Gasoline does not absorb water from the atmosphere and is sometimes used if ethanol is not available.
 Ethanol is the most widely used coolant today, as American corn ethanol subsidies have made it less expensive than gasoline in many rural areas.